Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 ## Dataset Content

-- The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+- The dataset is sourced from [Kaggle] https://www.kaggle.com/codeinstitute/cherry-leaves.
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
 - The dataset contains +4 thousand images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Business Requirements